Eronmmer/twitter-clone-api/readme.md

 # Twitter clone API

-In an attempt to mimic the backend architecture of Twitter while practicing Express and Node.js.

-Chill, it's just a REST API with only few of Twitter's features 😂
+This is a project I built while learning Node.js/Express and MongoDB.
+A REST API with most of Twitter's main features.

 ## Features

-- Login, Signup, change of details(password, bio, profile picture)
-- Anyone can view tweets
-- Authenticated users can make tweets, like, comment, retweet, block other users, mute, unfollow and follow other users
+- Authentication/Authorization
+- Users can create, edit, like, retweet and quote tweets.
+- Users can follow, unfollow, mute, block, unblock, turn on and off notifications of users.
+- Others coming ⚡

 ## Usage

-First go to the `sample.env` file and follow the instructions there.
+Go to the `.sample.env` file in the root directory and create your own `.evn` file.

 **Install dependencies:**